 - Thank your teen for coming to you.

-- Let your teen know you’ll get back to him if you don’t know the answer right away.
+- Let your teen know you’ll get back to them if you don’t know the answer right away.

 - Ask for permission before sharing any personal stories or advice.

-Your children do notice what you do, even though they probably won’t acknowledge it.
+Our children do notice what we do, even though they probably won’t acknowledge it.
 That’s why it’s so important to be a good role model for your teen.